 Is it just us, or is grocery shopping actually fun?!
 With tantalizing recipes showing up on our Instagram feeds daily, new and exciting products being released, and healthy alternatives to things we love surfacing all of the time, we get a bit of a thrill upon entering the grocery store.
 What new item will we find this time?
 How can we make this recipe even better?

 However, with all of the options nowadays, it can be a little difficult to navigate the store aisles.
 And especially difficult to realize what’s actually healthy and what’s not.
 To take us on a tour of some of our favorite grocery stores, we went to one of our favorite nutritionists Lindsay Surowitz of Weeknight Bite.
 You may recognize her from her one day detox or delicious taco bowl recipe.
 Well, today Lindsay is showing us what’s in her cart and giving us a nutritionist’s grocery list to Trader Joe’s.
 Yep, she’s revealing her secrets to getting not only the healthiest options in the store but the most affordable ones.
 Win win.

-Watch us wander Trader Joe’s and bring home a haul of the good stuff!
-Plus, don’t forget to save her grocery list on Pinterest for future reference when you are at the store!
+Watch us wander the aisles with her Trader Joe’s grocery list and bring home a haul of the good stuff!
+Plus, don’t forget to save her Trader Joe’s grocery list on Pinterest for future reference when you are at the store!

 When it comes to produce I buy organic as much as I can (but always for the EWG dirty dozen).
 TJ’s has a great price point for organic fruits and veggies.
 Here are some favorites:

 - Strawberries (a 2-pound box of organic strawberries is $6.99 right now!)

 - Summer stone fruit: peaches / nectarines / cherries / plums / apricots

 - Lemons and limes – I love that TJ’s sells them in convenient large bags!

 - Mini watermelon – so cute!

 - Cherry tomatoes